ryandebraalsnhu/ryandebraalsnhu.github.io/index.md

 In the (almost certainly misattributed) words of Albert Einstein:

 > If you can't explain it simply, you don't understand it well enough.
-(Unknown)

 ### Citations
 Contieri, M. (2020, May 26).
 Fail fast PHILOSOPHY, Explained.
 Retrieved April 25, 2021, from [https://hackernoon.com/fail-fast-philosophy-explained-si963vk9](https://hackernoon.com/fail-fast-philosophy-explained-si963vk9).

+Stackoverflow.com.
+Did Einstein say "if you can't explain it simply you don't understand it WELL ENOUGH"?
+Skeptics Stack Exchange.
+(2012, April 15). https://skeptics.stackexchange.com/questions/8742/did-einstein-say-if-you-cant-explain-it-simply-you-dont-understand-it-well-en.

 ---